-Substance Abuse Therapeutic Support Services

-To provide a comprehensive, easily accessible network of support services that contribute to the quality of substance abuse treatment programs, provide services for specific populations, and aid individuals in maintaining sobriety after they are no longer receiving formal substance abuse treatment.
+Measuring Changes in Indicator: Funding Alcohol and Drug Therapeutic Support Services To provide a comprehensive, easily accessible network of support services that contribute to the quality of substance abuse treatment programs, provide services for specific populations, and aid individuals in maintaining sobriety.
+Community-Based Recovery Support Services Goal: To maintain alcohol and drug recovery support services.

-Community-Based Outreach/Aftercare Services

-Goal: To maintain statewide alcohol and drug abuse outreach/aftercare services.